burger

 Manage the default created robots.txt file

-This guide provides information about the robots.txt file automatically created for Web hosting where this file is missing.
+This guide provides information about the robots.txt file created by default for web hosting where this file is missing.

 Preamble

-• The robots.txt file acts as a guide for search engine crawlers
+• The robots.txt file acts as a guide for search engine crawler robots

 • It is placed at the root of a website and contains specific instructions for these robots, indicating which directories or pages they are allowed to explore and which they should ignore

-• However, robots may choose to ignore these directives, making the robots.txt a voluntary guide rather than a strict rule
+• However, note that robots may choose to ignore these directives, making the robots.txt a voluntary guide rather than a strict rule

 File Content

-If the robots.txt file is missing from an Infomaniak site, a file with the same name is automatically generated with the following directives:
+If the robots.txt file is missing from an Infomaniak site, a file of the same name is automatically generated with the following directives:

 User-agent: *